erikandersson96/portfolio-project-five/README.md

 watches amoung all of the available products in the store.
 The `My account dropdown menu` features register or login depending on if the user has an existing account or wish to become one.
 When the user is logged in they will see `My profile or Logout`, My profile is where the user can see their user information if they have submitted and order in the past or their order history listed.
 At the `Shopping Bag` the user can click when they have added products to the bag or if they are just curios they can see the empty bag aswell, and inside the bag there is a button for be directed to all the watches if the user wish to do so.

+On smaller screen sizes the menu for `Home, Watches, Blog` will be in a `"hamburger menu"` on the left.

 At the bottom of the page is the footer that also exists on all pages with the following content `A "logo" that just acts like a logo for AndWatch's,`
 `A link for signup with the newsletter, Contact us page link, About us page link and the social media icons`.
 The link to the newsletter will direct the user for signup as mentioned, the newsletter provider is [mailchimp](https://mailchimp.com/) (link).
 The contact us page link will direct the user to a seperate page with all of the contact information of AndWatch's.